Narcissus basal rot

 Basal rot is one of the most serious diseases of daffodils and is caused by the soil-borne fungus Fusarium oxysporum f. sp. narcissi.
 The fungus enters the bulb initially via rotting roots, or directly through weaknesses in the base.
-Look for symptoms whenever the growing bulbs fail, and also on lifted, stored bulbs.
+Look for symptoms whenever the growing

 The disease is very difficult to detect in its early stages.
 As the brown, spreading rot develops, the bulb feels slightly soft.